kamlekar/HTML-Skinning-Boilerplate/README.md

 ##HTML Skinning Boilerplate

-This Boilerplate will be useful for the developers who convert image (PSDs) to HTML (_without any javascript functionality_).
+This Boilerplate will be useful for the developers who convert image (PSDs) to HTML.

 This Boilerplate uses sass, gulp and [gulp-nunjucks-render](https://github.com/carlosl/gulp-nunjucks-render).